It’s the #1 reason would-be gap year travellers think they can’t embark on a worldwide trip...

 Check out this useful tutorial on how to become a dog walker for more ideas.

 It's the summer holidays so now more than ever parents will need an extra helping hand while they are at work.

 Finding work whilst travelling can be very difficult but not with our popular Australia program that gets you sorted on the job front in tandem with a travelling itinerary of the East Coast.

 Make Use of the Bank of Family and Friends

-Ok, so not literally asking them to pay for your trip (well, maybe – if you’re feeling brave?), but asking them for money instead of presents when it comes to your birthday and Christmas is an easy way to beef up the stash of cash.
+Ok, so not literally asking them to pay for your trip, but asking them for money instead of presents when it comes to your birthday and Christmas is an easy way to boost stash of cash.